Online Search-based Collision-inclusive Motion Planning and Control for Impact-resilient Mobile Robots: Search-based Collision-inclusive Planning

 \subsection{Heuristic Function Design}

-Efficient graph search for solving \eqref{mpci serach based planning} requires a heuristic function that is admissible, informative (i.e. provides a tight approximation of the optimal cost), and consistent (i.e. it can be inflated to obtain solutions with bounded sub-optimality efficiently~\cite{likhachev2003ara}).
-Similar to~\cite{liu2017search}, we obtain a good heuristic function by solving a relaxed version of~\eqref{motion planning inclusive}.
-The main idea is to replace constraints in~\eqref{motion planning inclusive} that are difficult to satisfy, namely, $\bm{s}_{d}(t) \in \mathcal{S}^{free}$ and $\bm{u}(t) \in \mathcal{U}$, with a constraint on time $T$.
-Next, we show that such a relaxation of~\eqref{motion planning inclusive} can be solved optimally and efficiently.
-If $\bm{p}_{add} \neq \emptyset$, we add a constraint to ensure that the robot will go through the newly-added waypoint $\bm{p}_{add}$, bypassing the obstacle it collided with and avoiding repetitive collisions with it.
+A heuristic function that is admissible, informative (i.e. provides a tight approximation of the optimal cost), and consistent (i.e. it can be inflated to obtain solutions with bounded sub-optimality efficiently) is required for efficient graph search to solve \eqref{mpci serach based planning}.
+Similar to~\cite{liu2017search}, we solve a relaxed form of~\eqref{motion planning inclusive} and arrive at a reasonable heuristic function.
+The basic concept is to replace the difficult-to-satisfy $\bm{s}_{d}(t) \in \mathcal{S}^{free}$ and $\bm{u}(t) \in \mathcal{U}$ requirements in~\eqref{motion planning inclusive} with a constraint on time $T$.
+Next, we demonstrate that a relaxation of ~\eqref{motion planning inclusive} that includes motion planning may be solved optimally and effectively.
+We add a constraint to ensure that the robot will travel through the recently added waypoint $\bm{p}_{add}$, avoiding the obstacle it collided with and preventing repeated collisions with it if $\bm{p}_{add} \neq \emptyset$.